james-e-morris/hx711-multi/README.md

 # hx711-multi

-HX711 class to sample 24-bit ADCs with Python 3 on a Raspberry Pi Rasperry Pi Zero, 2 or 3
+HX711 class to sample a single 24-bit ADC or multiple with Python 3 on a Raspberry Pi Rasperry Pi Zero, 2 or 3

 Description
 -----------